NFL Divisional Round Playoff Weekend Odds and Key Line Moves

 Key Injuries

-Texans - WR Tank Dell (O), WR Stefon Diggs (O), RG Shaq Mason (O)
+Texans - WR Tank Dell (O), WR Stefon Diggs (O), RG Shaq Mason (O), RB Joe Mixon (Q)

-Chiefs - QB Patrick Mahomes (Q), DT Chris Jones (Q), CB Trent McDuffie (Q)

 Washington Commanders at Detroit Lions